 Finding #6.
 Other combinations of hardware and wall types should be studied to determine if the oneapproach-fits-all approach proposed in the study is acceptable or requires modifications to achieve suitability.
 Time and budget precluded the investigators from evaluating other combinations that are prevalent in Florida, however the experimental configuration required to perform this testing is now in place

-Testing of CMU wall systems is now underway, and this report will be updated as new findings become available.
 Many other combinations of fastener type and finished wall assemblies exist.
 Additional testing is warranted if comprehensive guidelines are sought.